alchemlyb: the simple alchemistry library¶

 The library is under active development and the API is still somewhat in flux.
 However, it is used by multiple groups in a production environment.
 We use semantic versioning to indicate clearly what kind of changes you may expect between releases.
 See Contributing for how to get in touch if you have questions or find problems.

 With its goal to remain simple to use, alchemlyb’s design philosophy follows the following points:

 This is an open-source project, the hope of which is to produce a library with which the community is happy.
 To enable this, the library is a community effort.
-Development is done in the open on GitHub, with a Gitter channel for discussion among developers for fast turnaround on ideas.
+Development is done in the open on GitHub.

 Software engineering best-practices are used throughout, including continuous integration testing via Travis CI, up-to-date documentation, and regular releases.